DavidStevensonVtex/Ubuntu-Unleashed/ch12/README.md

 * -q or -brief - Outputs only whether the files differ
 * -l or --paginate - Passes the output through pr to paginate it

+#### Finding Similarities in Files with `comm`

+The comm command compares files line by line and outputs any lines that are identical.

+`comm file1 file2`

+This is a much more detailed comparison than with `diff``, and the output can be overwhelming.

+Some options when running `comm`:

+* -1 - supresses the output of column 1
+* -2 - supresses the output of column 2
+* -3 - supresses the output of column 3